 The Man Booker prize is one of the loftiest of literature prizes, established in 1968 to rival the celebrated Prix Goncourt in France.
 While the Booker has been bestowed upon some fabulous books and writers over the year, it has also been plagued with controversy.
-Here we present some of the Booker’s biggest turkeys and disputes, just in time for the 2016 prize to be announced…
+Here we present some of the Booker’s biggest turkeys and disputes, ahead of the 2017 prize being awarded on October 17…

 The bad books that have won.

 The hard truth is some really terrible books have won the Booker.
 Kingsley Amis’s The Old Devils (1986) is terribly dated now, a farce of pub bores, Welsh mines and bowel movements.
 Ben Okri’s The Famished Road (1991) is a painfully laboured, nonsensical pseudo-spiritual chore.
 Ian McEwan’s Amsterdam (1998) is famously his worst novel, a real stinker; it won simply because the judges felt he was owed a prize.
 There are others which aren’t quite such clangers but are hardly worthy of the prize.
 Penelope Fitzgerald’s Offshore (1979) was, according to judge Hilary Spurling, ‘everybody’s second choice’.
 But it was less contentious than VS Naipaul’s A Bend In The River, so managed to clinch the prize.
 John Banville’s perfectly serviceable The Sea won out in 2005 against Kazuo Ishiguro’s shatteringly prescient Never Let Me Go.
 And in 1980 giants Anthony Burgess and William Golding went head to head with Earthly Powers and Rites of Passage respectively.
 But Burgess grandly announced that he would not attend the ceremony unless he was guaranteed a win; having been the favourite, the prize was shoved over to Golding.